gbroques/ose-workbench-platform/docs/pages/ose_workbench_development/base_package.rst

 The main goal of this rule is to decouple machine-specific knowledge, such as the geometry of parts, from it's graphical representation.

-In doing so, other frontends besides FreeCAD's GUI can be used to display and interact with OSE's machines.
+In doing so, theoretically, other frontends besides FreeCAD's GUI can be used to display and interact with OSE's machines.
 For example, imagine other desktop, web, or mobile applications.

-See `App Package <app_package.html>`_ for additional information.
+See `App Package <app_package.html>`_ and `Gui Package <gui_package.html>`_ for additional information.